 Similar to zika and chikungunya, dengue fever is an illness that is spread by mosquitoes.
 People who are infected with this illness may have fever, aches and pains, and other complications.
 Cases of dengue fever are on the rise in many parts of the world, including Central and South America, and Africa, as well as many parts of Asia.
 Mexico has also seen a rise in cases of dengue, and the government has taken steps to reduce the spread of the disease, but travelers should also take their own precautions.
 Here's what you should know about dengue and how to avoid this illness if you're traveling to Mexico.

 What is Dengue Fever?

 Dengue fever is a flu-like illness which is caused by being bitten by an infected mosquito.
-There are four different but related dengue viruses, and they are most commonly spread by the bite of the Aedes aegypti mosquito (and rarely the Aedes albopictus mosquito), which is found in tropical and subtropical regions.
+There are four different but related dengue viruses, and they are most commonly spread by the bite of the Aedes aegypti mosquito (and less commonly, the Aedes albopictus mosquito), which are found in tropical and subtropical regions.

 Symptoms of Dengue:

-Symptoms of dengue range from a mild fever to incapacitating high fever accompanied by the following:
+Symptoms of dengue can range from a mild fever to incapacitating high fever that is usually accompanied by the following ailments:

 - Severe headache, muscle and joint pain

 The symptoms of dengue may appear from any time between three days and two weeks from being bitten by the infected mosquito.

 If you become ill after returning from a trip, be sure to tell your doctor where you were traveling, so you can get a proper diagnosis and treatment plan.